Execute a query and loop through result set.

 run-query @mydb ="select name, lastName yearOfHire from employee" no-loop column-names col_names

 Note that column names are the names of query columns, which may or may not match any actual table column names, since query outputs can have aliases (and they must have them if the output is computed).
-In the following example, the output will be
+In the following example, the output will be "employeeFirstName" and "employeeLastName" as they are aliases:

 run-query @mydb="select firstName employeeFirstName, lastName employeeLastName from employee" unknown-output \